sciencewithsaucee-sudo/ayurvedic-herb-explorer/paper.md

 This software is part of the broader *Amidha Ayurveda Open Research Ecosystem*, which includes projects such as *ShlokaAI* [@varshney_shloka_ai] and *Siddhanta Kosha* [@varshney_siddhant_kosha].
 By providing a citable, open-source, and extensible tool for exploring herb properties, *Ayurvedic Herb Explorer* aims to advance the development of reproducible, data-driven research methodologies in Ayurveda.

+# Implementation and Testability

+The *Ayurvedic Herb Explorer* is a standalone client-side application built with HTML5, CSS3, and modern JavaScript (ES6+).
+It intentionally avoids any backend dependencies or build steps, ensuring maximum portability, reproducibility, and ease of use.
+A user can run the software locally by simply opening the `index.html` file in any modern browser.

+The architecture is modular, separating structure (`index.html`), styling (`assets/css/style.css`), and logic.
+The core application logic—including data fetching, filtering, state management, and UI rendering—is contained in `assets/js/app.js`, which is activated by the `assets/js/main.js` entry point.
+This separation demonstrates a substantial software effort beyond a simple static page.

+To ensure correctness and facilitate JOSS review, the repository includes a full automated test suite (`tests/tests.js`).
+Reviewers can verify all core functionality (filtering, pagination, favorites, and comparison logic) by opening the `tests/tests.html` file in a browser and observing the passing tests.

 # Acknowledgements

 The author acknowledges the open-source community and early users of the *Amidha Ayurveda* platform for valuable feedback and testing support that contributed to improving this software.